TillF/WASA-SED/docs/index.md

 ### Hillslope module

 The hillslope module comprises the modelling of the hydrological and sediment-transport processes.
 The hydrological modelling accounts for interception, evaporation, infiltration, surface and subsurface runoff, transpiration and ground water recharge.
 Details are given in [Güntner (2002](#guentner-2002), Chapter 4).
 The main hydrological calculations are carried out in ```hymo_all.f90``` (for daily or hourly time steps).
 The subroutines that are called within ```hymo_all.f90``` are summarised in [Table 3](#table-3).
-The temporal sequence of hydrological process modelling is summarised in [Güntner](#??) (p.
+The temporal sequence of hydrological process modelling is summarised in [Güntner (2002](#guentner-2002), p.
 36-37).

 <a name="table-3"></a>
 **Table 3:** Main subroutines of ```hymo_all.f90``` (hydrological subroutines)